brunotmelo/FastClassifier/README.md

 # FastClassifier
 Fast and flexible toolkit for classifying audios.
+It uses methods of jAudio and ACE(http://jmir.sourceforge.net/)

 To a guide on how to use it, try following the fassclassifier.FastClassifier class.
 There is also a guide in Portugues located under documentation.
 I will add an english one as soon as I can.